tudat-team/tudat-space/docs/source/_src_developer/documentation.rst

 .. note::

     This procedure requires that Anaconda or Miniconda is installed.
-For information regarding the use of the conda environment, please see :ref:`Getting Started with Conda`.
+For information regarding the use of the conda ecosystem, please see :ref:`Getting Started with Conda`.

 1. Create an environment that will be satisfy all dependencies required for building documentation, then activate it.